 Let's face it.
 Kids and adults don't always like the same foods, so we've assembled an easy reference list of kids' snacks for field trips and other long bus rides.

 - Snack box: Perfect for any school transportation, you can fill a snack box with anything — crackers, veggie straws, chips, granola, and/or cookies.

 - Juice box: Juice boxes are a great way to keep your child hydrated while allowing them a sweet treat.

 - Applesauce pouch: Squeezable applesauce pouches are a mess-free, tasty road trip snack for kids of all ages.

 - Fresh or dried fruit: Fruit, so long as it's not too runny, makes a wonderful, healthy snack for your child.

 In all, the best food for a long journey is healthy, easy and clean to eat, and tastes good.
-Try fruits, veggies, trail mix, pre-made sandwiches, crackers, and other munchies.
+Try fresh fruits, veggies, trail mix, pre-made sandwiches, crackers, and other munchies.
 Your stomach will thank you!